D. N. Jha: Career

 In his 2001 book, The Myth of the Holy Cow, he made a case that beef was part of the early Indian diet and used also for medicinal purposes.
 He quoted religious and non-religious texts from ancient periods to dispel the prevailing belief that cow was holy and its meat not a part of historical Indian consumption.
 The book quoted Charaka Samhita to say that it was used in soups for intermittent fevers, emaciation, and tuberculosis, while the fat was used in the treatment of rheumatism.
 He used text from the Vedas and Upanishads to argue that cattle were routinely offered in sacrifice to various ancient deities.
 He then argued that the sacred status afforded to cows was a much more recent development.

 He also challenged the notion that the age of the Gupta Empire (320 CE to 550 CE) was the "golden age" of Indian history.
 He argued that the notion of a gilded age before the Mughal Empire was a creation of historians during the Indian freedom movement and provided an ideological support to participants of the movement, but, served no purpose after.

 Jha was accused by BJP politician, Arun Shourie of distorting the history of the destruction of Nalanda University in 12th century AD.
 In an article in the Indian Express, Jha responded that Shourie was distorting what he had said, and that Shourie's allegations of plagiarism are baseless.
 Jha also criticized Shourie's book Eminent Historians, saying that it contains "slander" and "has nothing to do with history."

 His last published book, Drink of Immortality (2020) studied alcohol distillation and consumption in ancient India.
 He argued that there were more than 50 varieties of alcohol that were available and consumed by men and women of ancient India.
 He further quoted religious texts including the epics like Ramayana and Mahabharata as well as the Vedas mentioning of alcohol consumption.

-Jha died on 4 February 2021 in Delhi, at age 81.
-He had suffered a paralytic attack a few years earlier and had lost much of his hearing.